BrianA-DK/HushMonkey/README.md

 # HushMonkey
-**There are 2 flavours of HushMonkey - Both designed to run on a Raspberry Pi 3**
+**There are 2 flavours of HushMonkey - Both designed to run on a Raspberry Pi 3+**
 - 0.2: A lightweight version that solved my most basic needs to monitor LAF during shows.
 Minimalistic and straight to the point.
-- 0.3: "Open Sound Meter and SMAART" in a browser, almost... 😉 Just the features you need for 99% of the jobs where you setup a sound system.
+- 0.3: "Open Sound Meter and SMAART" in a browser, almost... 😉 Just the features you actually need for 99% of the jobs where you setup a sound system and run a consistent level thru the show. .

 **Quick start:**\
 Download `install.sh` and the folder with the version you want to use.